 A direct contribution from Laria of $2,500 on June 30, on top of $2,000 on April 15, brought the firm’s total to $10,500.

-Michael Beatty weighed in with a $6,000 contribution, though there’s a typo on the listing for the April 15 contribution from the Harbor Point developer’s company:
+Michael Beatty weighed in with $6,000, though there’s a typo on the campaign listing – his donation is listed as coming from the “Beauty Development Group.”

-Two other notable contributions came from Baltimore County real estate interests:
+Two other notable contributions from Baltimore County real estate interests were:

 • $6,000 from Greenberg Gibbons Commercial, builders of Foundry Row in Owings Mills.